Muller-bit/Oracle_Concept/notes/chainlink_data_feeds.md

 ### 🔗 Chainlink Data Feeds

+An insightful introduction to Chainlink Data Feeds - Learn how these feeds bring real-world data like asset prices and L2 status on-chain for smart contracts.
+Understand the key components like Consumers, Proxies, and Aggregators.

 In this Section, we will learn about Chainlink Data Feeds.

 Here are some reference resources on Data feeds: